-Samuel Pat Richey is an associate at the firm’s Chicago office.
-He is a member of the IP Procurement and Portfolio Management practice group.
+Samuel P. Richey (Pat) is a partner at the firm’s Chicago office.
+He is a member of the IP Procurement and Portfolio Management and IP Litigation practice groups.

-In addition to developing intellectual property portfolios, Pat counsels his clients in a variety of transactional matters.
+In addition to developing strategic intellectual property portfolios, Pat counsels his clients in a variety of transactional matters.
 He focuses on drafting and reviewing a variety of licensing and of business agreements, including licensing software and hardware systems, consulting agreements, and non-disclosure agreements.
-Samuel performs due diligence on intellectual property portfolios during mergers and acquisitions, from reviewing prosecution formalities, determining valuations, and identifying open source licensing issues to ensuring key representations and warranties are met.
+Pat performs due diligence on intellectual property portfolios, including reviewing prosecution histories, identifying value-driving assets, and analyzing open source licensing issues.

-Prior to joining the firm, Pat worked as a software engineer and consultant at a variety of companies ranging from startups to Fortune 100 companies and served as an attorney for an American law firm that specializes in intellectual property law, including patent, trademark, copyright, trade secret, computer franchise, and unfair competition law.
-Through this role, Samuel prosecuted and managed worldwide patent portfolios by harvesting invention disclosures, drafting patent applications, responding to Office actions, and conducting hearings before the Patent Trial and Appeal Board.
-Additionally, Samuel collaborated with global teams on business objectives and IP strategy, portfolio development, and licensing.
+Prior to joining the firm, Pat worked as a software engineer and consultant at a variety of companies ranging from startups to Fortune 100 companies and served as an attorney at law firms specializing in intellectual property law, including patent, trademark, copyright, and trade secret law.
+Through these roles, Pat prosecuted and managed worldwide patent portfolios by harvesting invention disclosures, drafting and prosecuting patent applications, and conducting hearings before the Patent Trial and Appeal Board.
+Additionally, Pat collaborated with global teams on business objectives and IP strategy, portfolio development, and licensing.
 Pat also served as an adjunct professor teaching courses in intellectual property and patent drafting.